Deploy Wispr Flow via MDM

 Wispr Flow crashes on launch on Windows (GPU-related crash)

-Some Windows users — across Intel, NVIDIA, and AMD GPUs — experienced crashes where Wispr Flow failed to start, caused by an error initializing the graphics process.
+Some Windows users — across Intel, NVIDIA, and AMD GPUs — saw crashes where Wispr Flow failed to start because of an error initializing the graphics process.
 This was fixed in a subsequent release.
-Hardware acceleration is now disabled on Windows, so the app uses software rendering instead.
-There is no visible difference in appearance or performance.
+Update Wispr Flow to the latest version to resolve.

-After upgrading to version 1.4.894 on Windows, some users saw a blank microphone selection dialog in settings with no audio devices listed.
+After a recent Windows upgrade, some users saw a blank microphone selection dialog in settings with no audio devices listed.
 This was fixed in a subsequent release.
+Update Wispr Flow to the latest version to resolve.

 Windows users incorrectly told microphone privacy is disabled (MDM/GPO-managed devices)

-On some Windows machines — particularly those managed by MDM/GPO policies, Dell Optimizer, or other privacy management tools — Wispr Flow incorrectly showed a "microphone privacy disabled" error and blocked dictation, even when the microphone was actually working.
-This was caused by registry values that did not reflect the actual microphone permission state.
+On some Windows machines — particularly those managed by MDM/GPO policies or third-party privacy management tools — Wispr Flow incorrectly showed a "microphone privacy disabled" error and blocked dictation, even when the microphone was working.
+Fixed in a subsequent release; Flow now checks microphone access at runtime instead of relying on registry values.
+Update Wispr Flow to the latest version to resolve.

 Clicking to grant permissions opens the wrong System Settings pane on macOS 26 (Tahoe)